-We have developed a range of online education programs addressing rights and obligations under equal opportunity and human rights laws.
+We have developed a range of e-learning programs addressing rights and obligations under equal opportunity and human rights laws.
 Our online programs build general awareness of human rights and discrimination in workplaces.
 Our programs are designed to be used as part of a blended learning approach with face-to-face education to apply rights and obligations in practice within an organisation.

 Charter of Human Rights and Responsibilities online education program

 We can be proud that Victoria has taken a leadership role in protecting and promoting human rights.
 Everyone working for a public authority has a part to play in embedding a human rights culture into our everyday work to ensure better outcomes for Victorian communities.